-If you have had a transanal local excision (page 43) and you do not have a stoma, your bowel will usually recover quite quickly.
+If you have had a transanal local excision and you do not have a stoma, your bowel will usually recover quite quickly.

-After an anterior resection (pages 49 to 51), you may have a temporary stoma.
+After an anterior resection, you may have a temporary stoma.
 After the stoma has been reversed, it can take several months for your bowel function to settle into a more regular pattern.
 For some people, bowel function may never become regular.

-If you had radiotherapy (pages 94 to 109) or chemoradiation (pages 110 to 111) before or after rectal surgery, this will also affect your bowel.
+If you had radiotherapy or chemoradiation before or after rectal surgery, this will also affect your bowel.
 This could mean it takes longer to get back to having regular bowel movements.